yanshay/SpoolEase/documentation/scale-setup.md

 - SpoolEase Scale requires the SpoolEase Console to be installed with version 0.3.0 or later.
 - Scale must be enabled via SpoolEase Console Web-Config.
-- Don't place SpoolEase Scale and SpoolEase Console too close, it has been seen to cause WiFi interference and break the connection from tiem to time.
+- Don't place SpoolEase Scale and SpoolEase Console too close, it has been seen to cause WiFi interference and break the connection from time to time.

 The setup for SpoolEase Scale should begin partway through the build process—before the case is closed and the final two screws are installed.
 The instructions below specify the exact point where it’s best to pause the build and perform the setup.